 AT&T says nothing publicly about why their SIMs send these reports, and said as little as possible in deposition, but it seems that they are trying to keep a database of what

 phones their customers are using, and where.
 That is obviously useful information for an operator, although it would be nice if they were transparent about it.

 And there is other information in the message whose purpose is not yet known.

 AT&T is not the only operator to use pro-active SIMs to send automatic SMS back to their network.
 They are given here only as an example.
 The point here is that the cellphone literally has a mind of its own, in fact multiple “minds”, including in the SIM.
 These various minds might not even be talking to each other, and just because a phone did something, that doesn’t mean that user caused it.

 By David Allen BurgessABOUT THE AUTHOR: David Burgess

-  Telecom and Cellphone Expert Witness
+Telecom, Cellphone, and Cell Tower Expert Witness

-  Telecom and Cellphone Expert Witness
+Telecom, Cellphone, and Cell Tower Expert Witness

 David Burgess has worked in telecommunications since 1998, first in signals intelligence and then in commercial network equipment.
 He is probably best known as the primary author of OpenBTS, a widely used tool in cellular security testing.
 David’s company, Legba, provides mobile network equipment and test equipment for small network operators, embedded systems developers, and special applications.
 Prior to his commercial work, David worked on tactical SIGINT systems used by US military forces.
 He also writes about telecommunications and does work as an expert in legal cases.